What causes melasma?

 - Eumelanin, which is black or brown in color

-- Pheomelanin, which is reddish or yellow
+- Pheomelanin, which is reddish or yellowish

 What causes melasma?